 Transistor aging is the process whereby silicon transistors develop faults in their circuitry over time [2].
 This degradation is induced by two physical mechanisms: HCI and BTI.
 When HCI is involved, excessive energy causes charge carriers from the source-drain current to be trapped at the gate oxide.
 For BTI, the charge carriers are trapped whenever a constant voltage is applied to the transistor gate, but no current flow is involved in this case.
 Both HCI and BTI lead to an increase in transistor threshold voltage, which degrades the transistor speed and mandates a higher voltage to switch on the transistor.
-This imposes extra timing margins in the clock-cycle time to allow ICs to continue operating reliably throughout their lifetime.
-Various approaches have been proposed to handle transistor aging, including physical-design- and circuit-based solutions [7].
+This imposes extra timing margins in the clock cycle time to allow ICs to continue operating reliably throughout their lifetime.
+Various approaches have been proposed to handle transistor aging, including physical design and circuit-based solutions [7].

 When the aging degradation of transistors is not uniformly distributed, the problem becomes even more complicated.
 This may happen when p- and n-type devices age unequally, in which case the rising and falling transients incur asymmetric delay shifts.
 The problem can also occur when the timing degradation between different timing paths becomes asymmetric [5].
 This may lead to severe setup and hold timing violations, which cannot be identified by conventional timing analysis tools.
 This phenomenon, referred to as “asymmetric aging,” is a major reliability concern in ICs.

 Asymmetric aging is induced by long periods of unequal static stress applied to logic elements in different timing paths, which may range from tens of seconds to several weeks [2].
 As the main contributor to asymmetric aging, BTI can degrade the speed of both p-type (NBTI) and n-type (PBTI) devices.
-The NBTI’s impact is more significant, although in advanced process nodes, PBTI’s impact is also considerable.
+The NBTI’s impact is more significant, although in advanced process nodes PBTI’s impact is also considerable.

 Asymmetric aging introduces major challenges due to the complex modeling and analysis required to eliminate its impact in large-scale circuits.
-In particular, timing-verification tools that model BTI effects are nontrivial because they depend on the functional modes of operation throughout the IC’s lifetime.
+In particular, timing verification tools that model BTI effects are nontrivial because they depend on the functional modes of operation throughout the IC’s lifetime.
 From an architectural point of view, asymmetric aging in many cases is a result of dynamic power-saving techniques that impose static states on logic circuits.

 Prior Studies

-Many of prior studies attempted to cope with asymmetric aging using physical design approaches [7].
+Many prior studies attempted to cope with asymmetric aging using physical design approaches [7].
 However, the complexity level incurred by these methods was very high and introduced entry barriers in large-scale circuits is highly complex.
 Current chip design flows run highly complex analysis tools and use extra timing margins to mitigate the asymmetric aging effect.
-Other techniques attempted to predict the transistor speed degradation as a result of NBTI [2] and offered various mitigations such as VDD tuning, transistor sizing, duty cycle reduction, and decreasing channel length.
+Other techniques attempted to predict the transistor speed degradation resulting from NBTI [2] and offered various mitigations such as VDD tuning, transistor sizing, duty cycle reduction, and decreasing channel length.

-Limited number of studies attempted to offer architectural solutions for asymmetric aging.
-Firouzi et al. used a NOP instruction embedding to mitigate NBTI effect on microprocessors [8].
-Abbas et al. used antiaging programs when the processor is not utilized [9].
-This approach seemed to be quite efficient, however it incurred a complex analysis of the critical paths and the requisite antiaging values.
+A limited number of studies attempted to offer architectural solutions for asymmetric aging.
+Firouzi et al. used an embedded no operation (NOP) instruction to mitigate NBTI effect on microprocessors [8].
+Abbas et al. used anti-aging programs when the processor was not utilized [9].
+This approach seemed to be quite efficient, however, it required complex analysis of the critical paths and the requisite anti-aging values.
 Other studies have proposed solutions for asymmetric aging in memory systems [4].